Relintai/pandemonium_engine_docs/tutorials/3d/procedural_geometry/arraymesh.rst

 Saving
 ------

-Finally, we can use the :ref:`ResourceSaver <class_resourcesaver>` class to save the ArrayMesh.
+Finally, we can use the `ResourceSaver <class_resourcesaver>` class to save the ArrayMesh.
 This is useful when you want to generate a mesh and then use it later without having to re-generate it.

 gdscript GDScript